vactomas/client-server-app/README.md

 # Client-Server File Transfer app

 This app consists of two main components.
-The 'server.py' side and the 'client.py'.
+The 'server.py' and the 'client.py'.

 ## Server

-In order to start the server, simply run `python server.py` and the server will start with default configuration.
+To start the server, simply run `python server.py` and the server will start with the default configuration.

-To list all possible settings run `python server.py -h`, which will list all possible arguments.
+To list all possible settings, run `python server.py -h`, which will list all possible arguments.
 These are:

  - '-h' or '--help' -> Used to list options and usage
  - '-a' or '--host' -> Sets the Server host address (IP, localhost)